 Europe & CIS

-Fan safety enhanced through innovative use of Panasonic’s facial recognition and security camera solutions at Brøndby football club’s family friendly stadium.
+Fan safety enhanced through innovative use of i-PRO’s facial recognition and security camera solutions at Brøndby football club’s family friendly stadium.

 - Danish Superliga Football Club Brøndby IF

 - Solution category